cascadeproto/space/post/a-blog-begins.md

 ---
 title: A Blog Begins
 tags: [meta, personal sites]
-summary: 'How we got here.'
+excerpt: 'How we got here.'
 bskyLink: ''
 mastoLink: ''
 reply: ''
 like: ''
 repost: ''
 date: 2024-04-22
+category: Article
 ---

 I've lost count.
 This is the *nth* blog/website I've made, hoping that this'll be the one.
 The one that doesn't get abandoned, that regularly gets posted on, that actually can serve as a home for all my web experiments and the one that doesn't get trashed in a bout of ADHD that has me convinced I've found a better way to do it only to end up deleting everything and starting fresh with the same setup as before.